Trustees

 Janie has been a trustee at The Tin since 2013.
 Now retired, Janie worked at Spon Gate Primary School as a facilitator to teaching staff, parents and children.
 She managed two other members of the admin team and was responsible for the daily management of the school budget and the production of letters and documents.

-She enjoy reading, listening to and performing music, attending theatre and creative crafts– She’s attended the Hay Literary Festival annually since 2000 as well as the Sore Fingers bluegrass summer school annually for 8 years (where she plays violin).
+She enjoys reading, listening to and performing music, attending theatre and creative crafts– She’s attended the Hay Literary Festival annually since 2000 as well as the Sore Fingers bluegrass summer school annually for 8 years (where she plays violin).
 Janie travels a lot in order to see her favourite live musicians: Wilko Johnson, The Blockheads, John Otway, Gillian Welch, Stephen Malkmus.
 She also relishes being able to see great music at the Tin: Curtis Eller, Thomas Truax, Paul Curreri and Devon Sproule among others.

 Duncan Elliot